cloudscaling/docker-contrail-4/kubernetes/README.md

 * Bring up your local docker repo on localhost:5000 (or change the files later for other location)

+  You can find a guide here: https://docs.docker.com/registry/deploying/

 * Bring up http server and make Contrail rpm packages accessible by http (http://10.0.2.15/contrail-4.0.1.0-32 in current code)

+  You can use microhttpd on Ubuntu (```apt-get install microhttpd```) or httpd (```yum install  -y httpd; chkconfig httpd on; service httpd start```) on Redhat.
+For   microhttpd use /var/www/ to put Contrail packages, for httpd use /var/www/html/.

 * Use change_contrail_version.sh to update version before build (e.g., ```change_contrail_version.sh 4.0.1.0-32 4.0.1.0-33```

 * Change IP 10.0.2.15 everywhere to IP of your repo URLs and to (another) IP of your controller nodes,